mosbymc/inputformatter/README.md

 inputformatter
 ==============

-A JQuery 1.7+ dependent formatting tool for web form input fields - can be used as an extension for [validator.js](https://github.com/mosbymc/validator) or as stand-alone tool.
+A JQuery 1.7+ dependent formatting tool for web form input fields - can be used in conjunction with [validator.js](https://github.com/mosbymc/validator) or as stand-alone tool.

 The wiki for this repo contains the documentation on how to use formatter.js.